 - Western Elements.

-These are just a few, there a more examples, many having been incorporated as standard in most genre movies.
-Point is, don’t just copy The Carpenter – innovate, create new cinematic languages, but learn from the best.
+These are just a few, there are more examples, many having been incorporated as standard in most genre movies.
+Point is, don’t just copy The Carpenter, instead innovate, create new cinematic languages, and learn from the best whether it be Carpenter or any of the great masters before him.